 We've lived in Miami for a few months now and neither one of us has been shot yet.
 (So pay up, everybody!)
 Oh, sure, I could tell you about all the crimes that occur in broad daylight within two blocks of my office, but I prefer to dwell on the cool stuff South Florida has to offer.

 What we've learned about Miami so far.

 The weather, of course, is what you'd expect in the tropics.
 The traffic is what you'd expect where the roads only run North and South.
 The people are what you'd expect in Miami.
 Hispanic.
 So we're attempting to learn Spanish.
-So far, I've only learned to say Gwadra la pistola (which means approximately, "Put away the gun"), and No may mattes (something like "Don't kill me.").
+So far, I've only learned to say “Guarda la pistola” (Put away the gun), and “No me mates” (Don't kill me).

 In fact, the only thing that prevents them from being totally arrogant bastards is the debilitating low self-esteem that comes from having to measure up to the best-looking models on the planet.
 That's why cosmetic surgery is a booming industry around here.
 Popular elective surgeries seem to be tummy tucks, nose jobs and liposuction.
 Judging from the results, these procedures involve removal of the patient's personality as well.